kariljordan/bpco/_exercises/02-03-looking-into-yourself.md

 ## Christina

-1. If I don't do this, it won't get done correctly.
+1. If I don't do this, it won't get done well (or at all).

 2. I have control.